amd/Quark/docs/source/pytorch/adv_two_level.rst

 Two-level Quantization: MX6 and MX9 Data Types
 ----------------------------------------------

-Refer to MX9, MX6, and MX4 specifications from `[1] <https://arxiv.org/abs/2302.08007>`__.
+Refer to MX9, MX6, and MX4 specifications in `[1] <https://arxiv.org/abs/2302.08007>`__.
 The MX6 and MX9 data types leverage both the granularity of the scale factors and the precision allocated to them to:

 - Minimize the number of bits per weight
 - Minimize degradation in predictive performance due to quantization